Updated April 13, 2023

 Sump pumps require scheduled maintenance.
 Dirt, sand, and other debris can clog the pump and prevent it from working at capacity during an emergency.
 Most homeowners only find out that their pump isn’t working when it’s too late; we recommend servicing your sump pump every 6 months.

 If you’re handy, you can do most of the maintenance yourself.
-Check out Spruce.com for a simple guide or follow these steps:
+Here are the steps to follow for basic sump pump maintenance:

 If DIY isn’t your thing, call a professional to service your pump.
 They’ll ensure the pump is working at capacity and test the backup power source and alarm.
 They’ll also check the discharge line for clogging.